Frequently Asked Questions

 • Initial difficulty with the English language or reading requirements

-• Initial unfamiliarity with American teaching methods
+• Initial unfamiliarity with U.S. teaching methods

 • Improper course level placement

-• Last term at NSU
+• Last semester at Nova Southeastern University

-• Illness or medical condition
+• Illness or medical condition *

-• The student then visits a U.S. consulate/embassy abroad to acquire the F-1 visa.
-The consulate/embassy confirms that the I-20 is valid and issues the visa.
+• The student then visits a U.S. Consulate/Embassy abroad to acquire the F-1 visa.
+The Consulate/Embassy confirms that the I-20 is valid and issues the visa.

 • When the student enters the U.S., the immigration officer records the event in SEVIS.